Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification

-As PDR emission dominates the infrared and sub-millimetre spectra of star forming regions and galaxies \citep{Roellig_2007} they are the subject of many observations and extensive modelling.
+As PDR emission dominates the IR and sub-millimetre spectra of star forming regions and galaxies \citep{Roellig_2007} they are the subject of many observations and extensive modelling.
 PDRs can be found in many different astrophysical scenarios, however, here we focus on the transition zone between H{\sc ii}- and molecular regions illuminated by the strong FUV radiation from young stars.